mattrent/CTF-Platform/README.md

 - **API Usage Guide:** Learn how to interact with the platform's API.
 - **SSH Connection Guide:** Detailed instructions on how to connect to challenges using SSH.

-For detailed information on how to deploy or test challenges, refer to the [Challenge Building Info](./challenge_building_info.md) and [Challenge Validation Info](./challenge_validation.md) documents, respectively.
-This file contains all the necessary steps and best practices to create and deploy challenges effectively.
+For detailed information on how to deploy or test challenges, refer to the documents [Challenge Building Info](./challenge_building_info.md) and [Challenge Validation Info](./challenge_validation.md), respectively.
+In the [Notebook](./examples/challenge-ssh1/deployment/notebook.ipynb), you will find a Python implementation that demonstrates how to execute several of the platform's endpoints.
+These files all the necessary steps and best practices to create and deploy challenges effectively.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>